UI-Manufaktur/mvc/source/uim/mvc/controllers/actions/README.md

 This package contains ActionController

-Action controllers are controllers that react to a form call.
+Action controllers are controllers that response to a form call.